Last Updated: February 07, 2021

 Fees and scholarships

 Academic fee for international students is higher than those from the UK (also known as home students).
-Students also need to take into account costs of their stay, visa, and travel.
+Students also need to take into account the costs of their stay, visa, and travel.

 A majority of Oxford graduates opt for professional occupations.
 About 14% take to teaching, while many steps into research.
 Oxford offers a Career Service to its students, which is inclusive of counseling by experts and job placements.